kojiishi/snap-height/README.md

 ### Workaround

-Without using `margin-box`,
-one possible workaround authors can do is to add a span:
+One possible workaround authors can do without `margin-box` value is to add a span:
 ```html
 <h1><span>long long long heading text</span></h1>
 ```